Scientific name: Eudyptes moseleyi

 Physical description and related species

-There are currently two recognised species: the northern rockhopper (E. moseleyi) and the southern rockhopper (E. chrysocome).
-The two species are genetically different and also exhibit differences in their vocalisations (‘songs’) and morphology (appearance).
+There are currently 2 recognised species: the northern rockhopper (E. moseleyi) and the southern rockhopper (E. chrysocome).
+The 2 species are genetically different and also exhibit differences in their vocalisations (‘songs’) and morphology (appearance).

 Distribution and abundance

-Northern rockhopper penguins breed on seven islands or island groups in the temperate Indian and South Atlantic oceans located between 37–40°S.
+Northern rockhopper penguins breed on seven islands or island groups in the temperate Indian and South Atlantic oceans located between 37 to 40°S.

 Conservation status: endangered